Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 The reason for the translator's choices can only be guessed at.

 The dramatic reconfigurations of the third letter could be due to a misunderstanding of the nature of 'student translationese'.
 But this explanation seems implausible.
 The same だろう darō that the translator rendered as 'I don't know if I could ever' at the third letter is completely ignored at the fourth.
-The mistranslation of だろう darō at the first sentence appears more opportunistic than mistaken.
+The mistranslation of だろう darō at the earlier sentence appears more opportunistic than mistaken.
 Smith, consciously or unconsciously, remoulded the language of the letters.

 So why did the translator feel the need to take liberties with the original?
 Could it have been a feeling that, in line with the expectations of Western readers, especially consumers of detective fiction, Ishigami needed to be made into a more easily-understood protagonist, or at least a more emotionally accessible one?
 For the English-speaking reader used to having emotions and motivations spelt out, a person like Ishigami would seem to cry out for a more revealing character portrayal.
 Or did the translator feel that, given the impossibility of reproducing the translationese of the letters in English, an alternative version of Ishigami was called for that laid bare what lay below the surface?